8 minutes

 To make rational economic choices aligned with their preferences that buyers and sellers can reasonably believe are fairly priced, they must be able to comprehend the nature of the asset changing hands.
 Especially for climate assets – which derive all of their economic value from promised environmental benefits claim to be delivered in other places, at later times (or gradually over time), by parties other than the seller herself (usually loosely affiliated third-parties at best) – this requires a vast quantity of highly reliable granular data obtained from multiple trusted sources pertaining to numerous attributes of interest to buyers, which is presented in standardized, interoperable formats enabling discovery of all underlying roles, actors, liabilities, encumbrances, or other material contextual facts.
 Climate assets operate no differently.

-In the second half of this Earth Day series, our upcoming “PART TWO: Enabling 3D, Full-Color ESG Data,” we excavate more deeply what types of data are needed, in what categories, and possessed of what qualities, to describe climate assets fully.
+In a future piece to be published later this year, (see “Leveraging Hedera DLT to Enable “3D, In-Color” Climate Data,” we excavate more deeply what types of data are needed, in what categories, and possessed of what qualities, to describe climate assets fully.
 For now, it is enough simply to reiterate how fully transparent, auditable credits minted on Hedera via the Guardian embed such a high resolution picture of their underlying attributes that doubts about financial and environmental provenance quickly vanish.
 Guardian-issued assets can be:

 • uniquely identifiable non-fungible tokens (NFTs) registered on the Hedera network with transparent, publicly discoverable ownership tracking to reduce double counting risk;